zblj/ActiveLearning/activelearning/source/Activity_01_Phase.rst

 - Use the measured :math:`\Delta t` and Eq.
 (2) to calculate the phase offset :math:`\theta` in degrees.

 Note you cannot measure the frequency of a signal that does not have at least one full period displayed on the screen.
 Usually you need more than two cycles to get consistent results.
 You are generating the frequency so you already know what it is.
 You don't need to measure it in this part of the lab.

-3. Measuring Magnitude using a real circuit.
+3. Measuring magnitude using a real circuit.

 .. figure:: img/Activity_01_Fig_06.png
    :scale: 50 %

    Figure 6: R-R circuit.

-- Build the circuit shown in Fig. 5 on your solderless breadboard using two :math:`470 \Omega` resistors, oscilloscope probes and Red Pitaya STEMlab board.
+Build the circuit shown in Fig. 5 on your solderless breadboard using two :math:`470 \Omega` resistors, oscilloscope probes and Red Pitaya STEMlab board.

   NOTICE: For ground pin use probes ground leads (crocodile connectors).